-Implement query (20%) : As handed out, message queries completely ignore all the arguments and simply return all messages.
-Extend MessageQuery so that it is possible to query messages by author, by date range, and by both.
-You will find that it is easiest to add query-by-author first.
+Implement query (30%) : As handed out, message queries completely ignore all the arguments and simply return all messages.
+Extend MessageQuery so that it is possible to query messages by any combination of author, title, date range, and content pattern match.
+You will find that it is easiest to add query-by-author and title first.
 Query by date will require that you become familiar with Time::ParseDate.
+Query by pattern match will require that you become familiar with the Oracle regular expressions system (REGEXP_LIKE()).
+It should be possible to query using regular expressions for author, title, and content.

-Add reply and delete (30%): In the message summary display and the message query display, it should be possible to reply to or delete a message in a single click.
+Add reply and delete (20%): In the message summary display and the message query display, it should be possible to reply to or delete a message in a single click.
 To do so, modify MessageSummary and MessageQuery so that when they print a message, they also print an anchor tag that leads to deletion or update.
 For example:

 '''

-delete

-reply
+deletereply

 '''